Stein-Nahatlatch (17 bears)

 The Stein-Nahatlatch grizzly bears are bounded by the Fraser River, Lillooet and Harrison Lakes and capped by the Duffy Lake portion of Highway 99 and Anderson and Seton Lakes.
 They have adapted to some of the most diverse and challenging habitat in the Coast to Cascades region.
 It includes the lush alpine meadows of the eastern Coast Range and Duffy Lake, Stein-Nlaka’pamux Heritage, Mehatl Creek and Nahatlatch Provincial Parks, down to the dryer sage and grassland benches of the upper Fraser Canyon.

-Estimated at only 24 bears with perhaps a half-dozen breeding females, the Stein Nahatlatch grizzlies are among the most genetically isolated grizzly bears in North America.
+The population has decreased to approximately 17 bears with perhaps only a half-dozen breeding females, the Stein Nahatlatch grizzlies are among the most genetically isolated grizzly bears in North America.

 Sandwiched between the four other local threatened grizzly populations, Stein-Nahatlatch bears are however, pivotal for regional grizzly bear recovery.
 Consequently, wildlife connecting habitats into the Stein-Nahatlatch grizzly population are especially critical.
 These include numerous linkages across the Lillooet River and Highway 99 near Duffy Lake and Seton Portage.
 Private lands near D’Arcy also serve as critical linkage habitat between South Chilcotin and Stein-Nahatlatch bears.